doriguzmn/PCBS-DataAnalysis/README.md

 ```
 ### Function: getUsableVideos

-First, we define a function called getUsableVideos, which requires the
+First, we define a function called getUsableVideos, which has two goals:
+- It merges the participant demographic data with the learning information for all participants, outputing a merged dataframe that accomplishes
+-

 ```python
 def getUsableVideos(learning,participantData):